RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 ## Components

-In this section, you will create CSS rules to assign the same colours as the [components section](https://blocklycodelabs.dev/codelabs/theme-extension-identifier/index.html#3) of the themes codelab.
+In this section, you will create CSS rules to assign the colours used by the [components section](https://blocklycodelabs.dev/codelabs/theme-extension-identifier/index.html#3) of the themes codelab to various components.

 To start, create a file named `halloween.css` and add it to your `index.html`
 file: